Build-Week-Spotify-Song-Suggester-1/Data-science/README.md

 ### Suggestion of 30 songs based on a list of favorited song track_ids

-Endpoint to return a list of 30 suggestions based on a list of favorited song track_ids.
+Endpoint to return a list of 30 full detailed suggestions based on a list of favorited song track_ids.

     /favorites